Wonderland station: M.T.A. and MBTA

 The Wonderland Blue Line terminus station has been in mostly continuous operation since 1954; however, service has been interrupted several times due to weather and construction.
-It was closed for flood damage from February 6 to March 13, 1978 after the Blizzard of '78, and from June 24 to September 10, 1983 for track work between Wonderland and Orient Heights.
+It was closed for flood damage from February 6 to March 13, 1978, after the Blizzard of 1978, and from June 24 to September 10, 1983, for track work between Wonderland and Orient Heights.
+Modernization and platform lengthening work at Wonderland, which included ramps for accessibility, began in August 1988.

-Renovations

-Modernization and platform lengthening work at Wonderland, which included ramps and an elevator for accessibility, began in August 1988.
 Wonderland was the third Blue Line station to be made accessible (after Suffolk Downs in 1984 and State eastbound in 1987).

-Wonderland was closed for approximately one year starting on June 25, 1994 as the station was rebuilt along with Suffolk Downs, Revere Beach and Beachmont stations as part of the Blue Line Modernization Program.
+Wonderland was closed for approximately one year starting on June 25, 1994, as the station was rebuilt along with Suffolk Downs, Revere Beach and Beachmont stations as part of the Blue Line Modernization Program.
 Blue Line service temporarily ended at Orient Heights and buses served the closed stations during project.
 Wonderland station was largely rebuilt at a cost of $9 million; it reopened along with the other stations on June 24, 1995.
 The station was closed while additional platform repair work was performed from June 21 to July 3, 2008.
+Wonderland station was the eponymous destination of the main characters 1998 film Next Stop Wonderland.

 Wonderland Intermodal Transit Center

 As early as 1973, the MBTA proposed constructing a parking garage at Wonderland.
 The project was stalled by the 1973–1975 recession.
 In 2006, the MBTA settled a lawsuit with the Conservation Law Foundation over emissions from increased auto traffic through downtown Boston due to the Big Dig.
 As part of the settlement, the MBTA was required to implement 20 transit improvements.
-One of these projects was the Wonderland Intermodal Transit Center, which started construction in September 2010 and opened on June 30, 2012.

-The $53.5 million project, partially funded by the 2009 Stimulus Act, included the 1465-space South Parking Garage as well as a new sheltered busway, bicycle storage, and improved pedestrian connections.
+One of these projects was the Wonderland Intermodal Transit Center, included the 1465-space South Parking Garage as well as a new sheltered busway, bicycle storage, and improved pedestrian connections.
+The environmental assessment for the project was completed in January 2010.

+Construction began in September 2010; the new garage and busway opened on June 30, 2012.
+The $53.5 million project was partially funded by the 2009 Stimulus Act.
 The MBTA began work on an elevated plaza at the station and a footbridge over Ocean Avenue to Revere Beach in September 2011.
 The $20 million project, including the Christina and John Markey Memorial Pedestrian Bridge opened on July 4, 2013.

-Future plans
+In March 2012, the MBTA announced plans to place solar panels on the roof of the new South Garage.
+The panels were to be installed and maintained by an outside contractor.
+A winning bidder was chosen in June 2012 and approved by the board in September, with expected completion by June 2013; however, the installation did not occur.